-The Business of Architecture 2016 The Firm Survey is the first report issued after a full market recovery.
-It includes data from more than 2,300 firms and includes staff profiles market sectors and services offered, and billings/profitability factors.
+The Firm Survey is the first post-recession look at the profession.
+It includes data from more than 2,300 firms and includes staff profiles, market sectors and services offered, and billings/profitability factors.
 It's a tool to measure practice performance and set market strategy.

-The American Institute of Architects Client Insights: Data That Drives Business Commercial & Institutional The Client Insights Report compares architectural services with client satisfaction, provides insight into products, technologies, and trends owners want, and includes data to gain competitive advantage in the marketulace 01 Delivering online education The world needs more architects.
+The Client Insights Report compares architectural services with client satisfaction, provides insight into products, technologies, and trends owners want, and includes data to gain competitive advantage in the marketplace.
+Providing online education

+The world needs more architects.
 That means providing more support for those on the path to licensure.
 The traditional approach-study groups with local colleagues is one option.
 But, in 2016, two AIA resources afforded candidates serious flexibility about when and how to study.
-AIA ARE Prep: Powered by Black Spectacles video tutorials were the answer for Associates on the path to licensure.
+AIA ARE Prep video tutorials and mobile-optimized practice exams were the answer for hundreds of associates.
 For those who needed credits to meet experience hours in NCARB's Architectural Experience Program (AXP), enter Emerge by AIAU.
-Developed by the AIA Center for Emerging Professionals, this no-cost option for Associate members allowed them to earn credits through online video-based courses, all offering HSW credit.
+Developed by the AIA Center for Emerging Professionals, this no-cost option for Associate members allowed them to earn credits through online video-based courses, several offering HSW credit.
 All were taught by committed members and partners wanting to help prepare the next generation of architects.